Depression in women: Understanding the gender gap

 Women with depression often have other mental health conditions that need treatment as well, such as:

 Although depression might seem overwhelming, there's effective treatment.
 Even severe depression often can be successfully treated.
 Seek help if you have any signs and symptoms of depression, such as:

 Not sure how to get treatment?
 Consider turning to your primary care provider first.
 This may be your family doctor, an internist, a nurse practitioner, an obstetrician or a gynecologist.
-Your primary care provider may be able to guide your treatment.
-Otherwise, he or she can refer you to a mental health provider who specializes in diagnosing and treating mental illness, such as a psychiatrist.
+If needed, your primary care provider can refer you to a mental health provider who specializes in diagnosing and treating mental illness, such as a psychiatrist.

 Remember, depression is both common and treatable.
 If you think you are depressed, don't hesitate to seek help.